 How is the single-track efficiency derived?

 Secondary, we could iterate how the low-level KPP will be confirmed/determined.
-The PEP has a high-level description, but I think that documenting this in more details (quoting accuracies of CMM, cooling test, calculations) How is the radiation length determined precisely (material budget accounting, measurements).
+The PEP has a high-level description, but I think that documenting this in more details is needed (quoting accuracies of CMM, cooling test, calculations).
+How is the radiation length determined precisely (material budget accounting, measurements)?
 Addressing these up front could also help us in the planning of the project.

 The physics response from April does not precisely address these two questions, but are clearly related.
 There may well be intermediate simulation results that confirm these.